finaldie/skull-service-dns/README.md

 # skull-service-dns
-This is an example skull service for building a Async DNS client.
+This is an example of skull service for building a Async DNS client.

 ----
 ## Main Features: